Checkpoint Docs

 Route Matching (Next.js)

-Control which routes the middleware applies to using Next.js matcher configuration:
+Control which routes the middleware applies to with the Next.js matcher config:

 export const config = {